Urban-Meteorology-Reading/UMEP-Workshop/source/SUEWS-1.rst

 **Prior to this**:

 -  QGIS and UMEP should be installed on you computer
--  Completed the earlier activity `Introduction to GIS <
+-  Completed the first UMEP activity

 **Meteorology Background**